 Measuring out the exact amount of water is crucial to successful concrete mixing.
 Using not enough results in a dry, powdery mix that doesn't stick together or set properly.
 A more common error is to add too much water.
 While the pour may be successful, concrete mixed with too much water is weak and will soon crumble.

 While you should aim for the exact amount of water specified by the manufacturer, most manufacturers build in tolerances for extra water, if needed.
-In many cases, you can add up to 2 extra cups of water.
+In many cases, you can add up to two extra cups of water.

 |4-Inch Thick Slab||Bags Needed (50 lb.)||Water Needed|